raymondwcs/mongoose/create/README.md

 # ODM CRUD Example - Create Documents
-This program creates a document through ODM.
+This example creates a document through ODM.
 A document will be created in a collection named `Kittens`.

 The schema definition is stored in the `models` folder.